Oregon Identity Document changes

 First obtain a court order name and/or gender change.

 Submit a completed SS-5 form, an official copy of your court order, and other identification via drop box, mail, or at your local Social Security Office.
-They may ask for proof of citizenship and/or another form of photo ID.
 There is no cost to do this.

-1. Driver’s License
+1. Driver’s License / State ID Card

-In Oregon, gender marker change on state ID/license does not require a doctor’s letter or any other paperwork; you can just do it.
+In Oregon, a gender marker change on state license/ID does not require a doctor’s letter or any other paperwork; you can just do it.
 The gender marker category options are non-binary (X), female, (F), or male (M).
-A name change requires the court order you obtained in step 1.
-As of 2023, you will need to go to your local DMV in-person and bring your current ID, your $26 payment for a replacement card, your court order, and complete the application form.
-You may be able to start the form online to speed up the process, but it’s not required to be completed beforehand.

 1. Passport (USA)